-Several characterizations and examples of the strong property-$(R_1)$ are provided in \cite{DP1}.
-Certain properties relevant to this study are listed.
+Several characterizations and examples of strong property-$(R_1)$ are provided in \cite{DP1}.
+Certain properties relevant to this study are listed below.

 \begin{thm} Let $X$ be a Banach space, $V$ be a subspace of $X$, and $\mc{F}$ be a subfamily of $\mc{B}(X)$.
-Then, \tfae. \bla \item $(X,V,\mc{F})$ exhibits the strong property-$(R_1)$. \item $(X,V,\mc{F})$ exhibits the property-$(R_1)$ and $\forall~ F\in\mc{F}$, $\emph{Cent}_{B_V}(F)\neq\es$. \item $\forall~ v\in V$ and $F\in\mc{F}$, $r(v,F)=\emph{rad}_V(F)+\|v-z\|$, for certain $z\in \emph{Cent}_V(F)$. \el \end{thm} In all the above characterisations for (strong) property-$(R_1)$ one can choose $v=0$. \cite{DP} encountered that the space $C(K)$ where $K$ is a compact Hausdorff space yields plenty of subspaces which satisfy (strong) property-$(R_1)$.
-In general, an $M$-ideal (see \cite[Pg.1]{HW}) in a Lindenstrauss space comes under the category of such subspaces (see \cite{PN}).
-For instance, if $x^*$ is an extreme point of the dual unit ball of a Lindenstrauss space $X$, then $\ker (x^*)$ exhibits the strong property-$(R_1)$ for the set of all compact subsets of $X$.
-This study examined the (strong) property-$(R_1)$ and established various consequences, stability properties, and examples thereof.
+Then, \tfae. \bla \item $(X,V,\mc{F})$ exhibits strong property-$(R_1)$. \item $(X,V,\mc{F})$ exhibits property-$(R_1)$ and $\forall~ F\in\mc{F}$, $\emph{Cent}_{B_V}(F)\neq\es$. \item $\forall~ v\in V$ and $F\in\mc{F}$, $r(v,F)=\emph{rad}_V(F)+\|v-z\|$, for certain $z\in \emph{Cent}_V(F)$. \el \end{thm} In all the above characterizations for (strong) property-$(R_1)$, one can choose $v=0$.
+In \cite{DP} Daptari and Paul reported that the space $C(K)$ where $K$ is a compact Hausdorff space yields many subspaces that satisfy (strong) property-$(R_1)$.
+It is well-known that an $M$-ideal (see \cite[pg.1]{HW}) in a Lindenstrauss space is categorized as such a subspace (see \cite[Proposition~2.3]{PN} and \cite[Theorem~3.6]{DP1}).
+For instance, if $x^*$ is an extreme point of the dual unit ball of a Lindenstrauss space $X$, then $\ker (x^*)$ exhibits strong property-$(R_1)$ for the set of all compact subsets of $X$.
+The result in \cite[Proposition~ 2.3]{PN} follows directly in consideration of Theorem~\ref{T13} when combined with \cite[Theorem~ 3.5]{DP1}.
+This study examined (strong) property-$(R_1)$ and establishes various consequences, stability properties, and examples thereof.